sonali822/City_Hospital_Website/README.md

 # City_Hospital_Website

  I made a Govt.
-City Hospital Chhatarpur Website
+City Hospital Website for front-end I use Html, CSS, And Js to call some Api's,
 --------------------------------------
 and for back-end, I use MYSQL Query
 -----------------------------------